Marek James

 When Marek was murdered at Bullenhuser Damm, he was just six years old.

-Marek's parents survived the camp.
+Marek’s parents survived the concentration camp.

-They emigrated to the United States in 1949.
+The family emigrated to the United States in 1949.

-his second cousin Helena Ben David from Toronto, Canada, and his cousin Guy Shahar Yames from Israel.
+In 2010, two more relatives of Marek James reached out to the association: his second cousin Helena Ben David from Toronto, Canada, and his cousin Guy Shahar Yames from Israel.

 Family reunion after 66 years: